gonglini/2023ESWContest_free_1035/README.md

 One of the important things is we had to know where and when the fire occurred.
 So our team also made an application for users.
 When the fire occurred, An application announce fire to the user that the situation happened.
-After, it announces that the robot extinguishes the fire and where it occurred The application is connected by wifi with ESP8266.
+After it announces that the robot extinguishes the fire and where it occurred The application is connected by wifi with ESP8266.
 They communicate by Web using the GET method.
 It runs as a client While ESP8266 as Server.
 Here are how the application is processed.